jonidelv/generator-create-redux-app/example/docs/create-redux-app/README.md

 ## ESLint

 You can add/remove rules or even extend plugins if you want.
-We extend `react-app` and have some specific rules.
+We extend **react-app** ESLint rules.
 ```
 // Edit package.json